Civ13/civ13-wiki/wiki/Civilizations_and_Nomads.md

 The world is teeming with wildlife.
-Most of them are pretty tame and easy prey, but steer clear of the big game unless you're a skilled hunter, otherwise you'll become minced meat yourself\!
+Most of them are pretty tame and easy prey, but steer clear of the big game unless you're a skilled hunter, otherwise you'll become minced meat yourself!

 You want to avoid these, unless you're robust or need some pelts:
 - Bears (*can provide fur*)- Wolves (*can provide fur*)- Mammoths- Panthers & Jaguars- Snakes- Piranhas- Mosquitoes- Alligators